nasaharvest/crop-mask/README.md

 ```

 **Putting it all together**
-Once an inference run is complete the result is several small .nc files.
-These need to be merged into a single tif.
+Once an inference run is complete the result is several small `.nc` files.
+These need to be merged into a single `.tif` file.
 Currently this operation is not automated and requires the user to:
 1. Download the appropriate folder
     ```bash
     gsutil -m cp -r "gs://crop-mask-preds-unmerged/<model>/<dataset>/"